Syringomyelia (SM) and the

 --- other drugs

-Some neurologists are prescribing amantadine (Endantadine, Symmetrel), which is used for control of the symptoms of Parkinson's disease in humans, together with gabapentin or pregabalin.
+Some neurologists are prescribing amantadine (Endantadine, Symmetrel), an N-methyl-d-aspartate antagonist, which is used for control of the symptoms of Parkinson's disease in humans, together with gabapentin or pregabalin.
 Amantadine is believed to release brain dopamine from nerve endings making it more available to activate dopaminergic receptors.